 Surprisingly, Ed says problems with law enforcement were minimal.
 Though the group saw a lot of police cars, especially in New Mexico and Arizona, the only close call came late at night in Ohio when they passed a Crown Vic sitting in a median.
 Dave was driving, and Ed yelled to slow down – but it was too late.
 They passed the police car at 95 miles per hour.
 It didn't move an inch.

 The team checked into the Portofino Hotel for a night's rest before waking up the next morning to catch a plane back to Atlanta.
 Hotel staff gave the group earplugs, customarily provided to guests so they wouldn't be kept awake by the sound of nearby sea lions.
-None of the three men bothered to wear them.
+After almost 29 hours on the road, none of the men bothered to wear them.

 Those who have laid claim to this record in the past have done so with toll tickets, punched time clocks, gas receipts, and logbooks.
 Ed took a far more precise approach to verification.
 It's in the form of a document, prepared by the GPS tracking firm he hired, that lists his address, latitude, longitude, and speed every minute or so throughout the entire trip.
 It's 218 pages long.
 I looked over the document from start to finish, and the evidence is, at the very least, comprehensive.
 I ask Ed if he plans to post it on the Internet.